More Practice Areas

 Examples of medical conditions that generally qualify for SSD benefits include but are not limited to:

 - Coronary artery disease

 - Chronic obstructive pulmonary disease

 - Mental illness/disorders

-The benefits you receive under SSD include medical care, as well as monthly cash payments for your living expenses.
-The amount of your monthly payment will depend on various factors, such as your income, what you paid into the system, your age, and more.
+SSD benefits include medical care and monthly cash payments for your living expenses.
+The amount of your monthly payment will depend on a variety of factors, including your income, what you paid into the system, your age, and more.

 Why Taylor & Taylor Should Fight Your Social Security Disability Case

 Getting the Social Security Disability (SSD) benefits and/or Social Security Income (SSI) you need can be a complicated, frustrating process.
 Taylor & Taylor attorneys use their experience and acumen to help you navigate the system and optimize your chances for success.

 Our team is well-versed in the Social Security application and appeals processes.
 We understand how to prepare your case for submission, ensuring the appropriate medical evidence is gathered, organized, and presented.